About us

 When cassette tapes began to give way to CDs, WTN held off, and their confidence proved to be spot on, as the next upgrade to the technology, the memory stick, came along at a point when the funds were sufficient to allow tapes to be abandoned completely.
 Not only was it possible to equip the studio with the hardware to produce the sticks, but they were also able to supply every listener with a player.

-The advent of new technology has to some extent reduced the attraction of the Talking Newspaper and together with local newspapers declining and advances in ophthalmic surgery and treatment, the news listener numbers had now fallen to around 120.
+The advent of new technology has to some extent reduced the attraction of the Talking Newspaper and together with local newspapers declining and advances in ophthalmic surgery and treatment, the news listener numbers fell to around 120 pre-pandemic.

 WTN were however, evolving to the next stage in the history of the Talking Newspaper with the first edition of the WTN being published online on the website on Friday 28th April 2017.

-Today the mantle is carried, by the chairman of trustees John Clemence who, with Studio Manager, Dianne Steele, oversaw an army of over 70 loyal volunteers and nine trustees.
+Today the mantle is carried, by the chairman of trustees Alan Cook who, with Studio Manager, Dianne Steele, oversee an army of over 70 loyal volunteers and nine trustees.
 The generous support of the Lions continued through Uckfield & District Lions Club.

 Sussex wide Publications